teamghostmode/teamghostmode.github.io/_posts/2017-11-17-using-random-perlin-noise.markdown

 float yOffset = Random.Range(0.0f, maxOffset);
 {% endhighlight %}

-(Tweak the max offset value until you find one that gives good results for your project)
+(Tweak the max offset until you find one that gives good results for your project)

 Then we simply offset our x and y values before sampling: